 Last but not least is the public release of Android 12.
 This will likely happen toward the end of August or the beginning of September.

 Initially, all Pixel devices from the Pixel 3 and later will get Android 12, along with some Android One partners.
 For Android 11, Sony, OnePlus, and Xiaomi all participated in the betas, and as such got the final release when it was available or very soon after.
-It’s possible something similar will happen this year, though nothing is official just yet.
+The same thing recurred this year, with the Android 12 beta being available on phones from Asus, OnePlus, Oppo, Realme, Sharp, Tecno, TCL, Vivo, Xiaomi, and ZTE.
+It’s possible that supported phones will get a speedy release, though no official announcements have been made just yet.

 Eventually, all high-end phones and most midrange phones from the past year or so should get Android 12.
 But it may take a while.
 After all, look at the Galaxy S20 series, which only got Android 11 starting in January, though Google finalized the OS in September.
 It’s pretty common for even flagship phones to get the next major software update two or more months after it’s released by Google.

-- The best smart locks for 2021
+- The best free antivirus software for 2021